privacysandbox/data-plane-shared-libraries/scp/cc/roma/README.md

 For JavaScript code loading, an isolate created by the startup data is cached in the Roma Compilation caches.
-When executing a call request, you only need to obtain the compilation context through the version number, enter the isolate and create a new V8::Context to make function calls.
+When executing a call request, you only need to obtain the compilation context through the version string, enter the isolate and create a new V8::Context to make function calls.

 #### JavaScript mixed with WASM code